apollo

 How does the drug interact with Diabetrol Tablet:

-Co-administration of Ioglycamic acid with Diabetrol Tablet can increase the risk of side effects.
+Co-administration of Diabetrol Tablet and Iobenzamic acid can increase the risk of lactic acidosis (when the body produces too much lactic acid).

 How to manage the interaction:

-Taking Diabetrol Tablet with Ioglycamic acid is generally avoided as it can result in an interaction, please consult your doctor before taking it.
+Taking Diabetrol Tablet with Iobenzamic acid is generally avoided as it can result in an interaction, please consult your doctor before taking it.

 Critical